mamund/trump-said/docs/index.md

 #usPoltics #trumpSaid

 ## 2025-03-28
-On March 28, 2025, President Donald Trump addressed the ongoing trade tensions with Canada, stating:
+On March 28, 2025, President Donald Trump addressed the ongoing trade tensions with Canada, stating:

 > "Many countries have taken advantage of us, but not Canada...
 I think things will work out very well between Canada and the United States." ([cite](https://en.wikipedia.org/wiki/Timeline_of_the_2025_United_States_trade_war_with_Canada?utm_source=chatgpt.com))